mobxjs/mst-gql/README.md

 Bindings for mobx-state-tree and GraphQL

+This project can be sponsored through our [open collective](https://opencollective.com/mobx)!

-## Warning: experimental project
+# ⚠ Warning: experimental project ahead ⚠

 _This project is an experimental integration between GraphQL and mobx-state-tree.
 The project will help you to bootstrap mobx-state-tree and graphQL based projects very quickly.
-However, be aware, there are currently no active maintainers for this project, so we are looking for maintainers that need this project in real life situations.
-For more info, see: [#1](https://github.com/mobxjs/mst-gql/issues/1)._
+However, be aware, there are currently no active maintainers for this project, so we are looking for maintainers that need use project in real life situations and evolve it further!_

+To become a maintainer, see: [#1](https://github.com/mobxjs/mst-gql/issues/1) 🙏

 That being said, it is pretty safe to adopt this project in the sense that just as scaffolding tool it can be pretty beneficial, even if it doesn't cover all cases of your project.

-## Installation
+# 🚀 Installation 🚀

 Installation: `yarn add mobx mobx-state-tree mobx-react@6.0.0-rc.4 react react-dom mst-gql`

 If you want to use graphql tags, also install: `yarn add graphql graphql-tag`

-## Why
+# 👩‍🎓 Why 👩‍🎓

 Both GraphQL and mobx-state-tree are model-first driven approaches, so they have a naturally matching architecture.
 If you are tired of having your data shapes defined in GraphQL, MobX-state-tree and possible TypeScript as well, this project might be a great help!